 FOR THE EGGPLANT

-Scramble 4 eggs in a shallow pan with a few tablespoons of water and a handful of grated parmesan cheese.
+- Scramble 2 eggs in a shallow pan with a few tablespoons of water and a handful of grated parmesan cheese.
 In a separate shallow dish add flour and season with salt and pepper.
-Dip eggplant into flour then egg wash and then into a hot pan with 2 cups of canola oil.
+Dip eggplant into flour then egg wash and then into a hot pan with 1 cup of olive oil.
 Cook on both sides until golden brown.
 Set aside to drain on a dish with paper towel.
 Add more oil as needed.

-Cook lasagna sheets in 3 quarts of salted boiling water until just under al dente.
+- Cook lasagna sheets in 3 quarts of salted boiling water until just under al dente.
 Drain and lay out noodles separately so they do not stick together.

 FOR THE LASAGNA ASSEMBLY

-Pour 2 cupS of sauce (more if needed) onto bottom of baking disH;add a few tablespoons of water to thin out the sauce a bit.
-Begin assembly with 3-4 sheets of lasagna on the bottom, then spread 1/2 the ricotta cheese mixture.
-Add another cup of sauce (more if needed) over the ricotta mixture and spread out with spoon.
-Next layer the eggplant slices over the first layer, evenly sprinkle with a handful of grated parmesan cheese and 1/4 cup of mozzarella cheese and spread another cup of sauce.
-Continue to repeat the pattern until you reach the top.
+- Spoon 2 cups of sauce (more if needed) onto bottom of baking dish;add a few tablespoons of water to thin out the sauce a bit.
+Begin assembly with 3-4 sheets of lasagna on the bottom, spoon over a little sauce and then top with 3 or 4 eggplant slices in the opposite direction.
+Cover with more sauce, handful of grated parmesan cheese and a handful of shredded mozzarella cheese, repeat the pattern until you reach the top of the baking dish.

-Top layer of lasagna should be sprinkled with remaining mozzarella cheese and spread with another 1 cup of sauce (more if needed).
-Cover with foil for about 45 minutes and then cook uncovered for an additional 20-25 minutes or until bubbly at the bottom and the cheese on top is melted.
+- Top layer of lasagna should be sprinkled with remaining mozzarella cheese and spread with another 1 cup of sauce (more if needed).
+Cover with foil for about 60 minutes and then cook uncovered for an additional 20 minutes or until bubbly at the bottom and the cheese on top is melted.